The Festool DOMINO

 If any of them could see they'd notice the weird green things scattered over the tool.

 What I hope to do with this "article" is to provide not only a description of the DOMINO, what's included in the Introductory Packages and their prices, but delve heavily into the details - with lots of scaled drawing - with dimensions, and get into how the DOMINO does what it does - and maybe why - from an actual user's persepective.
+I also hope to compare the DOMINO with other methods of cutting mortises for loose tenon joinery - specifically with the LEIGH FMT, the MultiRouter and perhaps the TREND M&T Jig.
+There are other methods - but it's the LEIGH and MultiRouter that the DOMINO competes with when it comes to buying a "big ticket" item for the shop.

 A Quick Tour of the DOMINO